Gabriel Lundberg: Professional career

+Early career (2013–2019)

+Lundberg started his professional basketball career in the Danish Basketligaen playing for Falcon (2013–14), BMS Herlev Wolfpack (2014–15) and Horsens (2015–2017), before moving to Spanish LEB Oro team Manresa.
+He helped Manresa return to the Liga ACB in his first season.

 Canarias (2019–2020)

-In July 2019, Lundberg signed with CB 1939 Canarias for two years with the option of a third.
+In July 2019, Lundberg signed with CB Canarias for two years with the option of a third.
 He joined the team from the competitor Bàsquet Manresa where he had been a cornerstone of the team that won promotion to the Liga ACB.

 Zielona Góra (2020–2021)

 On 13 July 2020, Lundberg signed with Stelmet Zielona Góra of the Polish League.
 He averaged 20.4 points, 3.8 rebounds, 5.4 assists and 1.4 steals per game in the VTB United League during the 2020–21 season.

 CSKA Moscow (2021–2022)

 On February 15, 2021, he left Zielona Gora and signed with CSKA Moscow for the rest of the season.
 On July 2, 2021, Lundberg signed a three-year (2+1) extension with the Russian club.

 On February 27, 2022, upon the outbreak of the 2022 Russian invasion of Ukraine, he left the team.
 The team accused him of violating his contract.